 “Who has told you that?” asked she severely.

 “I’ve just read about it… It was a book.
 I don’t remember the name of who wrote that… It’s a complicated one.”

 “Indeed, my dear.
 It isn’t a current name at all.
-On any case, I keep recommending you to have a more open vision, despite you lack of that” sentenced her fatally.
+On any case, I keep recommending you to have a more open vision, despite your lack of that,” sentenced her fatally.
 I decided to keep quiet and just let her talk.
-Obviously, I had perpetrated some kind of zoologic classification crime inside the magical world… Or, whatever all this kind of new things are called.
+Obviously, I had perpetrated some kind of zoologic classification crime inside the magical world… Or, whatever all this kind of new things is called.

 “Before your mouth can say any other incoherent pearl and before you’ll ask any other thing: no, chirpywanglers aren’t like wartspurts at all.
 They’re neither elves, gnomes, pixies, even less, boggarts.
 Is that perfectly clear?”
 I nodded my head silently.
 “Good!
 For your unperceptive mind let me add that a chirpywangler can look like an Egyptian cat.
 It’s not a cat!
-It’s the disguise the creature uses for the people whom isn’t trained on the Paegnium Art!
-Anyway, it can look like that but to the real eyes it has a hairless body, bigger head than the rest of its body and extreme long pointed ears which are torn or bitten in several parts.
+It’s the disguise the creature uses for the people who aren’t trained in the Paegnium Art!
+Anyway, it can look like that but to the real eyes, it has a hairless body, bigger head than the rest of its body and extreme long pointed ears which are torn or bitten in several parts.
 That’s because certain chirpywanglers fight one between others trying to feed themselves even of their own species.”

 “May I say something?” said I shyly.